ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/sky_model_datasets.rst

 Metadata file
 -------------

-Within each dataset a metadata file is used.
-This file is technically optional.
+Each dataset should use a metadata file called ``catalogue.yaml``.
+This file is technically optional, but without it only basic information like the Heal_Pix_position is returned by the API.

-But without it the search interface won't give many details.
+It should live in the ``/datasets`` directory and will allow more attributes to be returned by the API, as well as metadata for the catalogue.

 An example of what the file should look like is as follows: